mpg/p256-m/README.md

 Compiled with
 [ARM-GCC 9](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads),
-with `-mthumb -Os -fomit-frame-pointer`, the following sizes of are reached for selected cores:
+with `-mthumb -Os -fomit-frame-pointer`, here are samples of code sizes reached on selected cores:

 - Cortex-M0 core: 3000 bytes
 - Cortex-M4 core: 2920 bytes
 - Cortex-A5 core: 2928 bytes

 Clang was also tried but tends to generate larger code (by about 10%).
-For full details see `sizes.sh`.
+For details, see `sizes.sh`.

 ## RAM usage